pymc-devs/pymc/ARCHITECTURE.md

 It also contains numerous others pieces of functionality such as GraphviZ model visualization tools as well as various mathematical helper functions.

-The most central pieces functionality of PyMC3 are shown visually below, as well as their relation to other major packages.
+The most central pieces functionality of PyMC are shown visually below, as well as their relation to other major packages.
 Not all modules are shown, either because they are smaller or self explanatory in scope, or they're pending deprecation

-## Functionality not in PyMC3
+## Functionality not in PyMC
-It is easier to start with functionality that is not present in PyMC3 but rather deferred to outside libraries.
+It is easier to start with functionality that is not present in PyMC but rather deferred to outside libraries.
 If seeking to understand any of the topics below refer to that specific library